 FOOTWEAR TRENDS S/S 2020

-In anticipation of its show at Fiera Milano (Rho) September 15-18, 2019, footwear show theMicam has shared its vision of shoe trends for Spring/Summer 2020.
+In anticipation of its show at Fiera Milano (Rho) between September 15-18, 2019, footwear show theMicam has shared its vision of shoe trends for Spring/Summer 2020 with WeAr.

 The key trends can be split into three different themes:

 ‘Designing Emotions’ interprets the correlation between technology and craftmanship.
 For women, the color palette includes pastel shades with warm brown tones.
 Traditional techniques are combined with the latest tools to create a model that lasts.
-For men, the colors are retro: earthy tones contrast vibrant contemporary colors.
+For men, the colors are retro: earthy tones contrast with vibrant contemporary colors.
 Shoes have organic shapes and colors, offering a fresh take on traditional footwear.

 ‘Code Create’, a trend bridging the digital with the analogue, uses futuristic materials to rewrite dress codes.
 For women, natural materials are combined with sustainable synthetic ones.
 Bright colors evoke strong emotions.
 For men: shape and bio-design techniques that draw on features of both trekking and bespoke shoes.
 Classic, natural tones contrast with artificial, digital colors.

 ‘Empower Up’ is inspired by the growing influence of Generation Z. For women, designs combine fun, eco-friendly elements with summer essentials.
-Oversized shoes and kitsch vintage embellishments are seen on pre-faded color palette focused on mid-tones and shades of blue.
-For men, the punk influence is evident running contrary to the beachy look.
+Oversized shoes and kitsch vintage embellishments are seen on a pre-faded color palette focused on mid-tones and shades of blue.
+For men, the punk influence is evident, running contrary to the beachy look.
 High-quality materials and details are inspired by modern African culture.
-Bright, lively colors with a faded quality vintage ‘80s models.
+Bright, lively colors with a faded quality call to mind vintage ‘80s models.

 www.themicam.com